Why Your AI Analytics Tool Doesn't Know Your Business

 That is the architecture difference between AI analytics that produces inconsistent answers and AI analytics that produces answers you can defend in a board meeting.
 To see what that defense actually looks like - the visible query, the confidence level, the Decision Intelligence panel - this walkthrough shows a verified answer end to end.

-How AI Generates the Layer - and Why Humans Have to Validate It
+How Does AI Generate the Layer - and Why Do Humans Have to Validate It?

 Generating descriptions for every column in a large database manually is not realistic.
 A production database with 40 tables and 300 columns would take weeks to document properly - and by the time it is done, three tables have changed.